f-schroeder/website/content/home/about.md

 # Biography

 Hi!
 I'm Felix.
-Currently I am working on my master thesis in Computational Visualistics at the University of Koblenz (Germany).
+Recently I finished my master thesis in Computational Visualistics at the University of Koblenz (Germany).
 The main topics of my work is computer graphics.
 I'm a proficient OpenGL and C++17 user and developing new photorealistic real-time rendering techniques for rasterization and ray-tracing.
-I'm also very familiar with Java, C# and Vulkan as well as computer vision and OpenCV.
-Just take a look at my personal projects to get an impression!
+I'm also very familiar with Java, C# and Vulkan as well as computer vision and OpenCV. <br> Just take a look at my projects to get an impression!